datapointchris/ichrisbirch/docs/devops/new_server.md

 # Install python
 pyenv install 3.12
+pyenv global 3.12

-# Install poetry
+# Install poetry making sure to use pyenv python
-pipx install poetry
+pipx install --python $(/home/ubuntu/.pyenv/bin/pyenv which python) poetry

 ##### AT THIS POINT THE AMI SHOULD BE MADE #####